 In the summer 2021 we will conduct a quantitative study with 1000 elderly people in Warsaw and Madrid to investigate how this vulnerable group embodies heat and how it deals with it.
 During face-to-face interviews, among others, we will ask about individual health and daily living, socioeconomic situation, social relationships and investigate how these factors may be linked with perception of climate change.
 We will also analyze how the dwelling conditions, surroundings and other factors such temperature may affect adaptation or mitigation strategies.

-The research project is funded from the Norway and EEA grants 2014–2021 under the Basic Research Programme operated by the Polish National Science Centre in cooperation with the Research Council of Norway (grant no 2019/35/J/HS6/03992).
+The research project is funded from the EEA grants 2014–2021 under the Basic Research Programme operated by the Polish National Science Centre in cooperation with the Research Council of Norway (grant no 2019/35/J/HS6/03992).